 Cons

-• Each app is configured separately, which can get time consuming and frustrating due to the probable need to change proxy server often.
+- Each app is configured separately with proxies.
+This can be time-consuming and frustrating due to the likely need to change your proxy server often.

 The Final Verdict